mkehoe227/example-repo/README.md

 # Example repository
-Repository I created to test the different functionality of git
+Repository I created to test the different functionality of git.